vaultit/qvarn-mr/README.rst

 ``qvarnmr-resync`` will create Qvarn notification listeners and will run initial map/reduce processing for each source resource type defined in the ``path.to.handlers`` configuration.
-If you source resource type have many resource, this process can take long time to complete.
+If your source resource type have many resources, this process can take a long time to complete and currently id does not have a progress bar.

-``-c path/to/qvarnmr.cfg`` is Python configparser configuration file.
-Here is example file:
+``-c path/to/qvarnmr.cfg`` is a Python configparser configuration file.
+Here is example configuration file:

 .. code-block:: ini